 4. Move With the Story

 If there is movement in a Bible story, allow the children, or at least one child, to mimic this movement in demonstration.
 The Israelites marched around Jericho, so let the children march in a circle.
 The people of Jerusalem danced with David, and the ark was carried into the city.
 Mary and Joseph searched and searched for Jesus and finally found him in the temple with the teachers of the law.
 This could be a great time for one child to hide while the others try to find him.

 Use natural objects when possible.
 If we only tell stories using pictures on laptops or printed flip charts, then children may or may not ever see those pictures again.
 On the other hand, if you talk about removing the stone from the empty tomb while showing a rock you found on the church grounds, chances are greater that the children will see those same kinds of rocks throughout their lives.
 They are more likely to see a rock and remember the story of the empty tomb.
 The same can be said of the many natural objects around us, like a weed to remember the parable of the soils or wood and nails to remember the cross.

 6. Imagination is the Best Visual Aid

 Imagination is the best visual aid.
 Although they can be useful, don’t be too dependent on printed illustrations and computers.
-Children around the world enjoy the dramatic re-telling of stories.
-Shawls, sheets, towels or pillow cases can be wrapped around a child or draped over the head for impromptu costumes.
+Children around the world enjoy the dramatic retelling of stories.
+Shawls, sheets, towels or pillowcases can be wrapped around a child or draped over the head for impromptu costumes.
 Even a fairly large group of children can gather around in a circle and watch you or another volunteer use a stick to draw the story in the sand as you tell it.
-In a very small group draw simple faces on the tips of your fingers and use them as puppets.
-Little girls everywhere make dolls out of items like sticks and corn cobs and palm leaves.
+In a very small group, draw simple faces on the tips of your fingers and use them as puppets.
+Little girls everywhere make dolls from items like sticks, corn cobs, and palm leaves.
 Ask the children to create some dolls to use in telling Bible stories.